vp0r-jc/astro_blog/src/pages/posts/post-2.md

 <a href="/">Index</a>
 <a href="/about/">About</a>
 <a href="/blog/">Blog</a>

-Después de una exitosa primera semana aprendiendo Astro, decidí probar un poco más.
-Escribí e importé un pequeño componente de memoria.
+<p>Después de una exitosa primera semana aprendiendo Astro, decidí probar un poco más.
+Escribí e importé un pequeño componente de memoria.</p>